MiriamEsteve/LOOCV/README.md

 git clone https://github.com/MiriamEsteve/LOOCV.git
 ```

 <b>Step 2</b>.
-Place us in the folder created by EATpy, using "cd EATpy", and execute the instruction:
+Place us in the folder created by LOOCV, using "cd LOOCV", and execute the instruction:
 ```
 python setup.py install
 ```